CortexIntelligentAutomation/docs/content/en/docs/2024.1/Reference/Exceptions/ssh/ssh-client-exception.md

 ## Description

-Exception thrown when an error occurs from the Sshclient object.
+The exception thrown when an SSH Client (e.g. [Execute Ssh Command Block][]) is incorrectly configured.

 There are multiple reasons that this exception can be thrown: